godotengine/godot-docs/learning/step_by_step/instancing_continued.rst

 Make some rooms with furniture, then connect them.
 Make a house later, and use those rooms as the interior.

 The house can be part of a citadel, which has many houses.
-Finally the citadel can be put on the world map terrain.
-Add also guards and other NPCs to the citadel by previously creating their scenes.
+Finally, the citadel can be put on the world map terrain.
+Add also guards and other NPCs to the citadel by adding them to the previously created scenes.

 With Godot, games can grow as quickly as desired, as all it needs is to create and instance more scenes.
-The editor UI is designed to be operated by non programmers too, so a typical team development process can involve 3D or 2D artists, level designers, game designers, animators, etc all working with the editor interface.
+The editor UI is designed to be operated by non-programmers too, so a typical team development process can involve 3D or 2D artists, level designers, game designers, animators, etc., all working with the editor interface.

 Information overload!
 ---------------------

-Do not worry too much, the important part of this tutorial is to create awareness on how scenes and instancing are used in real life.
+Do not worry too much; the important part of this tutorial is to create awareness on how scenes and instancing are used in real life.
 The best way to understand all this is to make some games.

-Everything will become very obvious when put to practice, so please do not scratch your head and go on to the next tutorial!
+Everything will become very obvious when put to practice, so please do not scratch your head.
+Instead, go on to the next tutorial!